harrypnh/random-forest-from-scratch/README.md

 # Random Forest From Scratch
 Random Forest Algorithm written in Python using NumPy and Pandas.
 Based on the [Decision Tree project](https://github.com/huannpham/decision-tree-from-scratch).
 ## 1. Overview of the Implemention
+The Random Forest algorithm implemented here reuses some functions from the [Decision Tree implementation](https://github.com/huannpham/decision-tree-from-scratch).
+Generally, it may take different bootstrap sample sizes `n`, different numbers of random features `d` (random subspace sizes), different numbers of random splits `s`, different numbers of decision trees `k`, and different decision tree maximum depths `maxdepth`.

+The algorithm is not able to work with datasets containing categorical data natively, so it requires those datasets to be preprocessed such as converting ordinal data into integers.
+After converting all categorical string values in a dataset to integers, a user can use that dataset with the algorithm.
 ## 2. Repository Structure
 ```
 decision-tree-from-scratch/